nathanchiu34/launchpad-lab-challenge/README.md

 A couple of objectives include the table refreshing these statistics without a page refresh as well as being able to sort columns so that you are able to in a sense see development metrics when you want to choose a client side library.

+- Create table -
+Create a simple display of these different frameworks and metrics.
+- Create a way to choose a framework -
+Create simple criterion and use metrics to pick most suited framework.

 Technologies used:
 - Javascript
 - Bootstrap